ImNotDarren/CarPricePrediction/README.md

 **Model Evaluation**

-The entire training dataset of 1193 records was split into 80/20 train vs. holdout, and all scores reported below were validated from both train dataset and test dataset.
+The entire training dataset of 1193 records was split into 80/20 train vs. holdout, and all scores reported below were validated from both train dataset and holdout dataset.

-**Final Score: 0.934** (168 features are included)
+**Final Score: 0.980**

 ## <a name="link-part-5">Tools</a>